Skip to content

 def serialize_config(config: Any) -> dict[str, Any]:

-- Union-typed ROI / electrode specs (adds ``_type`` discriminator)
+union-typed ROI / electrode specs (injects a ``_type`` discriminator),

 """